 Should I get a seasonal flu shot?

 Everyone can benefit from getting a seasonal flu shot.
 It’s the single best way to protect yourself and your loved ones from the flu.
 It’s especially important if you are pregnant (or planning to become pregnant), are over the age of 50, have any sort of chronic medical condition, or are caring for someone who is at risk for complications of influenza.
-Flu shots don’t offer 100 percent protection against the flu, but they are more than 50 percent effective — and may keep those affected from having more severe symptoms.
+Flu shots reduce your risk of getting the flu — and lessen symptoms for who do get sick.
 For people over 50, getting the flu vaccine can reduce the risk of getting hospitalized from flu by 57 percent.
 And for children, flu-related intensive care admissions were reduced by 74 percent when children received flu shots.
+Even if you’re healthy, getting the flu shot protects those around you and builds herd immunity to help prevent epidemics.

 What kind of flu vaccine should I get?

-The Centers for Disease Control and Prevention (CDC) recommends only injectable flu vaccines because the inactivated nasal vaccine (LAIV) wasn’t shown to be as effective.
+One Medical recommends only injectable flu vaccines because the nasal vaccine hasn’t been as effective during recent flu seasons.
 There are many different kinds of flu viruses, and the vaccines protect against the three or four that research suggests are the most common in this particular season.
-Flu viruses can mutate from year to year, and the CDC takes all appropriate measures to ensure this season’s vaccine suitably matches the viruses currently in circulation.

 Why is it important to get the flu shot every year?

 Each year, flu vaccines are updated to better match circulating viruses.
 This is because flu viruses can mutate from season to season.
-Major mutations are often the cause of pandemics (epidemics of infectious diseases) because the immunity that we acquire over time from repeated exposure or vaccination may no longer be effective.
+Major mutations are often the cause of pandemics (a worldwide epidemic, or outbreak, of an infectious disease) because the immunity that we acquire over time from repeated exposure or vaccination may no longer be effective.
 This is why it’s especially important to get a flu shot each year instead of relying on vaccination from a previous season.

 What kind of flu shots should elderly patients get?